On-device Semantic Selection Made Low Latency and Memory Efficient with Monolithic Forwarding: Background and Motivation

 In contrast, cross-encoders have emerged as the gold standard for reranking precision~\cite{glass2022re2g,cohere_rerank,azure_rerank}.
-They concatenate the query and a candidate into a single input sequence, enabling deep token-level attention across both texts within every transformer layer.
-This joint encoding allows the model to capture subtle semantic nuances and dependencies that bi-encoders inherently miss, yielding substantial and consistent gains in retrieval performance~\cite{thakur2021beir,moreira2024ragreranker}.
+Existing cross-encoders can be categorized into two mainstream architectures: Encoder-only transformers with bidirectional self-attention (e.g., BERT-style)~\cite{devlin-2019,bge-reranker-v2-m3}, and Decoder-only transformers with causal self-attention (e.g., GPT-style) adapted for scoring~\cite{brown2020gpt, zhang2025qwen3embedding, bge-reranker-v2-minicpm-layerwise}.
+Both architectures concatenate the query and a candidate into a single input sequence, process it through multiple transformer layers, and finally compute a scalar relevance score by applying a lightweight classifier head to the final hidden states.
+This joint encoding enables deep token-level attention between query and candidate across every transformer layer, capturing subtle semantic nuances and dependencies that bi-encoders inherently miss.
+Hence, cross-encoders yield substantial and consistent gains in retrieval performance~\cite{thakur2021beir,moreira2024ragreranker}.
 For on-device applications where output quality is critical, the superior precision of cross-encoders makes them indispensable.